-I’ve lived in Barcelona for almost 15 years and regularly fly from Barcelona to the UK to visit family and friends.
+I’ve lived in Barcelona for more than twenty years and regularly fly from Barcelona to the UK to visit family and friends.
 At first I used to compare prices offered by different travel websites, but nowadays I normally go straight to easyJet.com to purchase my flight.
 Here’s why:

 Value for money is always a priority, especially when booking a flight or holiday.
 Best value doesn’t always mean the cheapest but easyJet is a low cost airline and their prices are usually among the cheapest available.